Chapter 48

 [10] Now when Daniel knew that the writing was signed, he went home.
 And in his upper room, with his windows open toward Jerusalem, he knelt down on his knees three times that day, and prayed and gave thanks before his God, as was his custom since early days.

-When the governors and satraps found Daniel praying to God they promptly reported it to the king and demanded that Daniel be cast into the lion’s den.
+When the governors and satraps found Daniel praying to God, they promptly reported it to the king.
+They also demanded Daniel be cast into the lion’s den.
 This is recorded in,

 Daniel 6:11-17